-Like rivers, they too need to be monitored and cared for and require time and effort to ensure they stay clean and well managed and debris free, which can clog up a canal and make it impassable.
+Like rivers, they too need to be monitored and cared for and require time and effort to ensure they stay clean and well managed and debris free.
+Debris and silt can clog up a canal and make it impassable.
 They can also be wildlife havens and are therefore an important part of our environment.

-Heathland Aquatic Engineering can help to make sure canals runs clear and free.
+Heathland Aquatic Engineering undertake all sorts of maintenance work that ensure canals runs clear and free.
 Our team of professional engineers are on call 24/7 to support our customers with any emergency.

-We supply all equipment and our services to domestic and commercial clients throughout the United Kingdom.
+We are based in Norfolk but we supply all the necessary equipment and our services to domestic and commercial clients throughout the United Kingdom.
 For more information and advice about any canal services such as dredging, plant and weed clearance, erosion control, bank stabilisation, canal redevelopment or any other aspect of canal management please email firstname.lastname@example.org or call 0800 3891990.